abuiles/ember-101/hands-on.md

 ~~~~~~~~

 We are already familiar with the line to import **fontello.css**, but
-not with the following ones since we have never passed any option to
+the following ones are new to us since we have never passed any option to
 **import**.

-The option **destDir** is just telling **ember-cli** that we want to put
+The option **destDir** tells **ember-cli** that we want to put
-those files under a directory called **font**, if we save and refresh
+those files under a directory called **font**.
+If we save and refresh
-our browser, **vendor.css** should include now **fontello.css** and we
+our browser, **vendor.css** should now include **fontello.css**.
+We
-can also check the files in **font** going to
+can also check the files in **font** by going to
 http://localhost:4200/font.

-T> Check the change from this chapter on GitHub visiting the following
+T> Check the change on GitHub by visiting the following
 T> commit: [Add fontello and picnicss](https://github.com/abuiles/borrowers/commit/90a1ea3fe6320ad1746b4c0ab4069401d2fd6247).

-With that we learned the basic to include vendor files and we have now
+With that, we know the basics of including vendor files.
+Now that we have
-our basic dependencies at hand, next let's start changing our
+our basic dependencies on hand, let's improve the appearance of our templates.
-templates so they look better.

 ### The header

-To simplify our templates we'll be using partials as much as possible,
+We'll use partials as much as possible to simplify our templates.
-in this case we'll create a partial to contain the code for the
+In this case, we'll create a partial that contains the code for the
-navigation bar, create the file **app/templates/partials/-header.hbs**
+navigation bar.
+Create the file **app/templates/partials/-header.hbs**
 with the following content: